lukecage0/Trigger-Word-detection/README.md

 # Trigger-Word-detection
-An example of how "okay google","hey siri","Alexa" works
+An example of how "okay google","hey siri","Alexa" helps as trigger words for activating smart assistants